Merctron/WhaleBot/README.md

 ## Bot Architecture

-The bot runs on a single micro EC2 instance and makes use of GitHub actions and AWS CodeDeploy to deploy any changes into the `mainline` branch.
+* The bot runs on a single micro EC2 instance and makes use of GitHub actions and AWS CodeDeploy to deploy any changes into the `main` branch.
+* The bot makes use of SQLite for its tracking functionality and creates a DB file in the `$HOME` directory of the host it is running on.
+This may change in the future if scaling is a concern to a hosted SQL/noSQL data store.
+At present the SQLite use makes developing, and forking/deploying a new instance trivial for lightweight use.

-Since the bot is light-weight and serves one personal server, [`pm2`](https://pm2.keymetrics.io/) is used for process management with no load-balancing set up.
+* Since the bot is light-weight and serves one personal Discord server, [`pm2`](https://pm2.keymetrics.io/) is used for process management with no load-balancing set up.

 ## Contributing